mesnico/RelationNetworks-CLEVR/README.md

 $ sudo ./docker_build.sh
 $ sudo ./docker_run.sh /path/to/clevr_dataset/CLEVR_v1.0
 ```
+CLEVR_v1.0/ is the folder downloaded from the CLEVR dataset website http://cs.stanford.edu/people/jcjohns/clevr/

 By default, the training is performed with mini-batches of size 64 and for a maximum of 1400000 epochs.
 If multiple GPUs are used or some specific parameters for the main.py script are needed, it is required to slightly modify the docker_run.sh script.